GlitchSecure/website/_posts/2022-07-01-introducing-glitchsecure.md

 Today I'm excited to share one of those things, GlitchSecure.

-GlitchSecure was born out of my desire to expand my freelance pentesting practice and my "GlitchWitch" brand beyond just myself, build better automations around my workflows, and provide a better experience to my customer looking for security testing.
+GlitchSecure was born out of my desire to expand my freelance pentesting practice and my "[GlitchWitch[(https://glitchwitch.io/)]" brand beyond just myself, build better automations around my workflows, and provide a better experience to my customer looking for security testing.

 While it's still early and the vision will likely grow as we do, I'm going all in on this dream.
 With this I leave behind the amazing team at Bishop Fox and jump into the hard world of bootstrapping a security startup.